mbarnettHMX/beneficial-ownership-engine/README.md

 yarn start # run the webapp locally
 ```

-The webapp will be available at http://localhost:3000
+The web server can now be accessed at http://localhost:3000

 ## References